 While this list can be quite exhaustive if you look at it from all angles, let us talk about some of the common and critical benefits of having cloud backup.

-- Universal accessibility: of course this doesn’t yet mean that you can access your data from anywhere in the universe, but hey, we did say “yet”.
+Of course this doesn’t yet mean that you can access your data from anywhere in the universe, but hey, we did say “yet”.
 Unlike physical backups, cloud data can be accessed from literally any place on earth, as long as you have access to the internet.
 In addition to that, cloud solutions also provide multi-tier access.
 This can let you decide e.g. how much of your data your employees can access, thereby reducing the risk of theft.

-- Efficient and reliable: the best part about cloud storage is the fact that you need to have absolutely zero investment in hardware since you are not keeping the data at your premises.
+The best part about cloud storage is the fact that you need to have absolutely zero investment in hardware since you are not keeping the data at your premises.
 When you choose a cloud backup solution, you are making that particular vendor responsible for making sure your data is stored in state of the art facilities.

-- Highly secure: the data you put on the cloud is also one of the highest secured assets you may have.
+The data you put on the cloud is also one of the highest secured assets you may have.
 Whether you are an individual or a business, you can rest assured that your data is secured with advanced and highly complicated security systems.
 Data is the only commodity that cloud backup solutions are looking after and they make sure that absolutely no door is left open for data theft, both online and at their physical premises.

 Cons of cloud backup